nishioka/node-pcap-vr/README.md

 # Packet viewer for Firefox VR

-GHOST IN THE SHELL like something for a view of the traffic.
+Something like Ghost in the Shell for a view of the network traffic.

 ![Screen Shot](https://github.com/nishioka/node-pcap-vr/raw/master/public/img/ss.png "Screen Shot")